Trade the DAX index

 Factors that influence the overall index price

-Following DAX live charts during DAX index trading is necessary to understand the DAX CFD trends, especially when there are news announcements such as: job creation, unemployment rate, GDP figures, and other economic benchmarks.
+Following DAX live trading charts during DAX index trading is necessary to understand the DAX CFD trading trends, especially when there are news announcements such as: job creation, unemployment rate, GDP figures, and other economic benchmarks.

 DAX 30 Trading information